Selling Sunset's Emma Hernan Clears the Air Surrounding Her Ben Affleck Dating App Claim - E! Online

 Emma Hernan is sharing her side of the Ben Affleck dating app drama.

 Out of all Selling Sunset season fives' juiciest moments, perhaps the most interesting was the revelation of Affleck matching with the Netflix star on the dating app Raya.
-Though the Oscar-winner has denied connecting with Hernan, she opened up about what really went down in an exclusive interview on E!
+Though reps for the Oscar-winning actor stated he hasn't been an active Raya member "for several years," Hernan opened up about what really went down in an exclusive interview on E!
 News' Daily Pop.

 Given the new season's April 22 premiere date, many fans were left questioning when the two previously matched with each other, especially now that Affleck and Jennifer Lopez are back together.